treyg/synology-photos-memories/README.md

 #### SEND_EMAIL:

-Your email with the same service provider you selected earlier that your memories email will be sent from.
+This is the email address from the same service provider you selected earlier, from which your memory emails will be sent.

 #### SEND_EMAIL_PASSWORD: